samapikasahoo/Resbulll/README.md

 This is a group project created & completed by:
-Eswar M
-Vijay R M
-Abhinav Singh Chauhan
+Samapika sahoo
+Chadini syaed

-Intro about Quizz App :
+Intro about ResumeBuilder App :

-1. The App basically allows the user to make an interactive quiz.
-The Create New Quiz is used to start creating the new quiz where they will be given a choice to select the type of quiz.
-Then they will be redirected to the quiz creation.
-After creating the quiz, users can check the list of quizzes  in the My Quizzes page.
+1. The App basically allows the user to make an interactive Resume.
+The  Usetemplate button will redirects the user towards detail filling form page .

-2. Then the user can go on to the Play quiz page to start the quiz, before starting the quiz it requires the Name for the authentication.
-After playing the quiz, the result page will be shown at the end.

-3. The user can enable and disable particular quizzes by using the toggle button.

-4. The user can delete the quizzes if they dont want it by using the delete button.
+2. The first personal info page user can fill all the personal informations along with image uploader  then by clicking next button user  enter into the work experience page

+3.In work experience page the user will fil the job title and additional job details with submit button then go to the next page.

+4. Then user go the Education page will fill all the graduation details and then clicking on next Keyskills page where the user will fill all key skills .

 Functionality and Components of Quizz App :

 The App.js is the initial and main file where the Navbar components and the react-routers are being rendered.

-1. This Quiz Platform app contains mainly 6 pages :
+1. This Resume Builder app contains mainly 6 pages :
    Home Page,
    Create Quiz Page,
    My Quizzes Page,